-The Cantonese clan associations of Singapore
+Cantonese clan associations in Singapore

 The clan associations of the Cantonese and other dialect groups in Singapore are historical products of the Chinese diaspora across different periods of time.
 At their height in the mid-20th century, approximately 290 Cantonese clan associations could be found on the island.1These organisations were formed based on the shared ties of kinship, place of origin in China, and profession, and had provided both practical and emotional support to immigrants (also known as sinkeh, or newcomers).